No. 1 South Carolina eases past No. 17 Maryland 81-56

 South Carolina: The Gamecocks showed good patience on the road — at times Maryland was practically daring them to shoot from the perimeter instead of working the ball inside.
 South Carolina did make enough 3-pointers (eight) to make the Terps pay for leaving shooters open.

+“We figured out, just extra passes, extra ball movement, making sure that we were crashing the boards,” Boston said.
+“I think we used that to our advantage tonight”

-Maryland: The Terps played a scrappy game, forcing 20 turnovers, and this was an encouraging performance without Miller in the first half.
+Maryland: The Terps played a scrappy game, forcing 20 turnovers, and for a half, this was a pretty encouraging performance without Miller.
 Meyers, a star at Princeton last season, is one of a handful of transfers Maryland brought in as part of a roster makeover.
 She scored 14 of the team’s first 17 points to help the Terps keep it close for a while.

+“Maryland’s going to be pretty good,” Staley said.
+“I thought Diamond not being in the game, they lose an experienced player.”

 MILESTONE